etnite/tiledb_scripts/README.md

 ## Considerations

-While I believe that a system like TileDB is a very sensible alternative to simply storing genetic variants in giant VCF/BCF files, there are a few considerations to keep in mind:
+While I believe that a system like TileDB is a very sensible alternative to simply storing genetic variants in giant VCF/BCF files, there are a few pros, cons, and general considerations to keep in mind:

 ### Updating

 The main impetus for using TileDB is that new samples can be added to the DB without modifying the existing DB contents.
 This avoids having to rerun SNP calling any time new data is added.
+One thing to note is that, as far as I can tell, there is no way to remove a sample once it has been added to the DB.

 ### Front-loaded calling

 One advantage of using TileDB-VCF, as opposed to GATK's GenomicsDB, is that the variant calling process happens prior to DB import.
-Therefore, once new samples are imported into the DB, generating a new multi-sample VCF/BCF file an export step followed by a merging step, which are much faster.
+Therefore, once new samples are imported into the DB, generating a new multi-sample VCF/BCF file entails an export step followed by a merging step, which are much faster.

 ### Workflow

 TileDB-VCF seems to be geared somewhat more towards a GATK workflow, where single-sample gVCF files are created prior to SNP calling.
-We typically avoid using GATK because, as of this writing, it still doesn't support the newer .csi indices required for larger chromosomes (e.g. many of the wheat chromosomes).
+Typicall I avoid using GATK because, as of this writing, it still doesn't support the newer .csi indices required for larger chromosomes (e.g. many of the wheat chromosomes).

-Therefore our use-case is a little roundabout.
+Therefore our my use case is a little roundabout.
 We will typically call variants using BCFTools or Freebayes.
 Both of these tools create cohort or multi-sample VCF/BCF files.
 These must then be split into single-sample VCF/BCF files using `bcftools +split` prior to ingestion into the DB.
 On the other end, single sample